Technology transfer at Rainforest Innovations is slowly recovering - ExBulletin

 And that has significantly reduced the number of patents filed by Rainforest Innovations, reflecting a three-year steady decline from 2019.

-Rainforest Innovations President and CEO Lisa Kuuttila said: “If it goes down, the patent business will go down.”
+Rainforest Innovations President and CEO Lisa Kuuttila said: “If it goes down, patent jobs go down.”

 Still, Kuuttila said technology transfer activity is trending back, with disclosure rates rising slightly and the formation of start-ups gradually increasing.

 “We are not at pre-pandemic levels, but things are improving,” she said.
-“Our technology has seen increased activity from investors and entrepreneurs looking at her portfolio.
-We now have one or two phone calls each week and many new inquiries.”
+It’s been very active, and we’re currently on the phone 1-2 times a week with lots of new inquiries.”

 |